stevebauman/laravel-husk/README.md

 # Laravel Husk

-A thin and light scaffolded Laravel Dusk environment, allowing you to test your JavaScript applications with PHP using Pest.
+Larvel Husk is a thin and light scaffolded Laravel Dusk environment, allowing you to test your JavaScript applications with PHP using Pest.

 ## Examples